 Forgeard et al. (2011) gave a brief overview of the main instruments used by researchers to measure subjective facets of well-being.
 First is happiness.
-However, many researchers found that happiness is an unwieldy construct for scientific research so the further effort is needed to disentangle this obscure notion of 'happiness' into a more basic and measurable one.
+However, many researchers found that happiness is an unwieldy construct for scientific research, so further effort is needed to disentangle this obscure notion of 'happiness' into a more basic and measurable one.
 Second, positive emotion.
-Empirically, researchers interested in the measurement of positive emotion have included a broader and more nuanced range of positive and negative emotional states besides pleasure and pain.
+Empirically, researchers interested in measuring positive emotion have included a broader and more nuanced range of positive and negative emotional states besides pleasure and pain.
 One important consideration is that individuals are not equally endowed with the ability to experience their positive emotions.
-Introverts and extroverts have differences in experiencing positive emotions Therefore, the fairness of using positive emotions as a key indicator of well-being is controversial, and the focus on measuring and nurturing other aspects of well-being may be more fruitful.
+Introverts and extroverts have differences in experiencing positive emotions.
+Therefore, the fairness of using positive emotions as a critical indicator of well-being is controversial, and the focus on measuring and nurturing other aspects of well-being may be more fruitful.
 Third, engagement.
-Engagement refers to a psychological state in which individuals report being absorbed by and focused on what they are doing.
-At its excessive-end, engagement has been cited as "flow" or the general feeling cited as "being withinside the zone".
+Engagement refers to a psychological state in which individuals report being absorbed and focused on what they are doing.
+In its end, engagement has been cited as "flow" or the general feeling cited as "being withinside the zone".

 Fourth, meaning and purpose.
-Meaning has been defined in various ways: as the ontological significance of life from the point of view of the experiencing individual, as the feeling of belonging and serving something larger than the self, or simply as the response to the question "what does my life mean?"
-In particular, "meaning" is now regarded as a vital contributor to typical well-being this is separate from, however undoubtedly correlated with, different aspects of well-being.
+Meaning has been defined in various ways: as the ontological significance of life from the point of view of the experiencing individual, as the feeling of belonging and serving something more extensive than the self, or simply as the response to the question "what does my life mean?"
+In particular, "meaning" is now regarded as a vital contributor to typical well-being; this is separate from, however undoubtedly correlated with, different aspects of well-being.
 Fifth is life satisfaction.
 Life pleasure judgments consequently rely on the requirements people have set for themselves.
-Individuals with comparable goal occasions can also additionally decide their lives to be extra or much less satisfying, a hassle that has led many to suggest the usage of extra goal measures of well-being.
-The use of life satisfaction measures as a surrogate for well-being has been criticized on diverse grounds due to the fact respondents can also additionally regularly use how properly they experience in the meanwhile they're requested as the idea for the judgment they're making.
-Another grievance of life satisfaction measures is that they'll be biased through respondents` social desirability.
-Perhaps the most important hassle with life satisfaction measures is this assemble has too frequently been equated to common well-being then ignored other facets.
+Individuals with comparable goal occasions can also decide their lives to be extra or much less satisfying, a hassle that has led many to suggest the usage of extra goal measures of well-being.
+The use of life satisfaction measures as a surrogate for well-being has been criticized on diverse grounds because respondents can also regularly use how properly they experience while they are requested as the idea for their judgment.
+Another grievance of life satisfaction measures is that respondents` social desirability will bias them.
+Perhaps the most important hassle with life satisfaction measures is that this assemble too frequently been equated to common well-being and ignored other facets.
 Sixth is relationships and social support.
-Social support, defines as the belief that one is cared for, loved, esteemed, and valued, has been recognized as one of the most (if not the most) influential determinants of well-being for people of all ages and cultures.
+Social support, defined as the belief that one is cared for, loved, esteemed, and valued, has been recognized as one of the most (if not the most) influential determinants of well-being for people of all ages and cultures.
 Seventh, accomplishment and competence.
-Accomplishment can be defined in terms of achievement, success, or mastery at the highest level possible within a particular domain.
+Accomplishment can be defined as achievement, success, or mastery at the highest level possible within a particular domain.
 Oswald et al. (2015) offer evidence that happiness makes humans greater productive.
-Paying more attention to happiness should be part of policymakers' efforts to achieve both human and sustainable development.
+Paying more attention to happiness should be part of policymakers' efforts to achieve human and sustainable development.